 — CZ Binance ??? (@cz_binance) February 6, 2020

 The move could also motivate SEC’s Indian counterparts, who have been at the throat of the crypto industry, causing a number of Indian crypto projects to fade away.
 Nischal Shetty, founder, and CEO of WazirX, India’s leading crypto trading platform, also commended the proposal.
+Read full review of Wazirx here.
 He said,

 “Huge!
 What a smart proposal.
 Raise money through a token sale and you have 3 years to decentralise.
 Exactly what the Crypto ecosystem needs.
 This will encourage so much more development towards decentralised Internet.”